jgm/citeproc/README.md

 system or fetch the content via HTTP.
 If you're not using dependent styles, you can get by with `\_ -> return mempty`.

+## The citeproc executable

+If the package is compiled with the `executable` flag, an executable `citeproc` will be built.  `citeproc` acts as a pipe, reading a JSON-encoded `Inputs` object from `stdin` and writing a JSON-encoded `Result` object from `stdout`.

+TODO more on the JSON encoding.

+The `citeproc` executable can be used to add citation processing to non-Haskell projects.

 ## Known bugs and limitations

 At this point, the library still fails some of the tests from the